 The ultimate guide to buying a holiday home in Ibiza

 If you’re dreaming of sunshine days and warm nights, al fresco dining, the sound of cicadas in the olive groves and sinking your toes into the sand of some of the world’s most beautiful beaches, a second home on Ibiza could be exactly what you’re looking for.
 Whether you imagine a villa with sweeping views of the island’s stunning coastline or a Finca nestled deep in the hills of the Morna valley, on this idyllic Balearic island you’ll surely feel like paradise has been found.
-Continue reading for a quick guide to buying a home in Ibiza
+Continue reading for the ultimate guide to buying a holiday home in Ibiza

 But the road to owning property in paradise doesn’t always run smooth, and it’s important to understand what to expect when you buy a home in Ibiza.
 Here are a few things to consider before starting the journey.